Judi Alperin King, PhD

-After more than 30 years of working with children who struggle with serious emotional and behavioral problems, Judi feels the strongest connection to children without families who are currently able to support them.
-Throughout her career at Wediko Children’s Services, as a clinician, administrator, program director, and development officer, her dedication to these children has never wavered.
+After more than 30 years of working with children who struggle with serious emotional and behavioral problems, Judi feels the strongest connection to children whose families are not able to support them.
+Through her career at Wediko Children’s Services, as a clinician, administrator, program director, and development officer, her dedication to these children never wavered.
 Judi has an optimistic outlook and driven desire to help these young students.
-She’ll tirelessly prepare for them, anticipate their needs, listen to their stressors, and champion their successes.
-In sum, she’ll meet these young adults where they are and serve as their safety net through college graduation.
+She tirelessly prepares for them, anticipates their needs, listens to their stressors, and champions their successes.
+In sum, she meets these young adults where they are and serves as their safety net through college graduation.
 Judi earned her B.A. and Master’s degree in Psychology at Hamilton College and Boston College, respectively.
 She received her Ph.D. in Psychology from the University of Pennsylvania.
 Judi has three daughters and lives in Needham, Massachusetts, with her husband.

 Katherine (Kat) Castañeda MacDonald, LICSW

-Kat has 13 years of experience working with youth and families in the Boston area.
+Kat has over a decade of experience working with youth and families in the Boston area.
 She has worked in a variety of positions in residential, school, re-entry, home-based, and community settings as a clinical social worker and trainer.
-Her work has focused primarily on mind-body interventions, social justice, dynamics of trauma and attachment, and post-traumatic growth.
-She very much enjoys working with Wily scholars and supervising Wily coaches.
-She is inspired by the determination, resilience, grace and passion Wily scholars exhibit and feels honored to be able to walk with them throughout their college experiences.
-In all of there work, she has maintained that authentically supportive relationships have the capacity to transform lives and she sees this transformational process at play on a daily basis at the Wily Network.
+Her work has focused primarily on dynamics of trauma and attachment, post-traumatic growth, and social justice.
+She greatly enjoys working with Wily Scholars and supervising Wily coaches.
+She is inspired by the determination, resilience, grace and passion Wily Scholars exhibit and feels honored to be able to walk with them throughout their college experiences.
+Through this work, she has maintained that authentically supportive relationships have the capacity to transform lives, and she sees this transformational process at play on a daily basis at the Wily Network.
 Kat received her B.A. from Oberlin College and her M.A. in Social Work from Simmons School of Social Work.

 Director of Development and Communications

 Ashley has spent most of her career working in development and event planning for educational institutions and programs.
-Most recently, she was Director of Events at Horizons for Homeless Children in Roxbury, Massachusetts.
+She joined Wily in 2017.
+Previously, she was Director of Events at Horizons for Homeless Children in Roxbury, Massachusetts.
 From 2006 to 2016, Ashley was Director of Annual Giving and Alumni Affairs and Director of Special Events at Dedham Country Day School.
 Prior to this, she served as Executive Education Renewal Program Director at Harvard Business School and Director of Special Events at the School of American Ballet in New York City.
-She is excited to begin a new chapter of her nonprofit career working with Judi and fundraising for the Wily Network.
 Ashley lives in Dedham, Massachusetts, with her husband and three children.
 Ashley has a B.S. in Elementary and Special Education from the University of Vermont.